 3.3.
-Importance of mangroves of mangroves in storing (blue) carbon in tanzania he primary hotspot of blue carbon storage in the country is the Rufiji Delta (figure 35) and surrounding seascape with high amounts of above- and below-ground mangrove biomass and sediment carbon.
+IMPORTANCE OF MANGROVES IN STORING (BLUE) CARBON IN TANZANIA he primary hotspot of blue carbon storage in the country is the Rufiji Delta (figure 35) and surrounding seascape with high amounts of above- and below-ground mangrove biomass and sediment carbon.